opensourceBIM/IfcValidator/README.md

-RGDChecker
+IfcValidator
 ==========

+Checking IFC models on the quality of the data.
-Checking the "Rijksgebouwendienst BIM norm"
+Implemented parts of the Dutch "Rijksgebouwendienst BIM norm" as an example.